Jacorb90/Prestige-Tree/docs/basic-layer-breakdown.md

 p: {
         startData() { return {                  // startData is a function that returns default data for a layer.
             unl: false,                         // You can add more variables here to add them to your layer.
-			points: new Decimal(0),             // "points" is the internal name for the main resource you get on prestige }},
+            points: new Decimal(0),             // "points" is the internal name for the main resource of the layer.
+        }},

         color: "#FE0102",                       // The color for this layer, which affects many elements